 - Beat together for about 30 seconds.

-- Beat in the vanilla and milk until combined.
+- Beat in the vanilla and apple sauce until combined.

 - Add in all remaining ingredients aside from the sprinkles and beat just until combined.
 Be sure to spoon and level the flour into the measuring cup, don't scoop straight from the bag.

-- Use a wooden spoon to fold in the sprinkles until well incorporated.
+- Use a rubber spatula to fold in the sprinkles until well incorporated.
 Place the dough in the fridge for 15 minutes.

 - Use a medium cookie scoop or about 1 1/2 tbsp and add the dough to a baking sheet lined with parchment paper.